5

 Friends said the 21-year-old British military computer engineer wanted to be a cyber star.

-He is accused under Britain’s Official Secrets Act with collecting information that which could be beneficial to an enemy.
-The BBC has said the country in question was understood to be Iran, although it is not clear how strong the link is alleged to be.
+He is accused under Britain’s Official Secrets Act with collecting information that could be beneficial to an enemy.
+The BBC has said the country in question was understood to be Iran.

 Some 150 counter-terrorism police joined the manhunt for Khalife, who is also accused of leaving fake bombs at a military base before his initial arrest in January 2022.